openhwgroup/programs/Project-Descriptions-and-Plans/CVA6/CVA6-main-plan-approved-2024+.md

 ### Documentation:

-The CVA6 document structure has been defined at the PL gate:
+The CVA6 document structure is:
 - Requirement specification
     - Identifies features agreed upon
     - “What” defined as requirements with identifiers